 Backlog is the estimated aggregate dollar amount of SWU and uranium sales that we expect to recognize as revenue in future periods under existing contracts with customers.
 There is no assurance that the revenues projected in the backlog will be realized, or, if realized, will result in profits.
 While most of our contracts provide for fixed purchases of SWU, some contracts are tied to the customer's SWU requirements.
 Accordingly, the estimate of backlog is partially based on customers' estimates of the timing and size of these fuel requirements that may prove to be inaccurate.
 Backlog is also based on estimates of selling prices, which are subject to change.
 For example, depending on the terms of specific contracts, prices may be adjusted based on escalation using a general inflation index, published SWU or uranium market price indicators prevailing at the time of delivery, and other factors, all of which are unpredictable, particularly in light of general uncertainty in the nuclear market and the economy generally.
-We use external composite forecasts of future market prices could be overstated.
+We use external composite forecasts of future market prices and inflation rates in our pricing estimates.
+These forecasts may not be accurate, and therefore estimates of future prices could be overstated.
 Any inaccuracy in estimates of future prices would add to the imprecision of the backlog estimate.